 |Family:||Chrysomelidae (Leaf Beetles)|

 |Tribe:||Alticini (Flea Beetles)|

 Flea beetle is a commonly accepted title referring to the tiny, hopping beetles belonging to the leaf beetle family – Chrysomelidae.
 Their tribe, being Alticini, is a section of the subfamily – Galerucinae.
 All along the United States, you can see a variety category of Flea beetles.
 These tiny hopping aphids can be usually noticed in your cultivated plants and flowers.
-Externally, they are very much like the Fleas.
-They may cause destruction to our nursery by chomping abundantly on the cavities in the leaves, and create an insatiable annoyance.
-These holes give an impression that those leaves have been speckled with bullets.
+Externally, they are very much like Fleas.
+They may cause destruction to our nursery by chomping abundantly on the cavities in the leaves and creating an insatiable annoyance.
+These holes give the impression that those leaves have been speckled with bullets.
 If their numerical strength is immense, Flea beetles are able to remove the whole leaves and thus destroy the plant completely at high speed.
-They invade and eat a large collection of plants that may also contain edible fruits as well as seed, tuber crops, leafy vegetables etc.
+They invade and eat a large collection of plants that may also contain edible fruits as well as seeds, tuber crops, leafy vegetables, etc.

 The posterior legs of the Flea beetles are bigger in size so that, whenever it is disturbed it can leap with its help.
 Fully grown up beetles will be short, about one tenth of an inch, and gleam in dark brown or black shades.
 A few of them have white or yellow lines on the elytra.
 Larvae of Flea beetles are also smaller and they are cream shaded, slender and soft bodied ones (1/8 – 1/3inch).
 They prefer to live beneath the earth and their favorite eatables are rhizomes, tuber crops and sprouting seedlings.

 An anomaly to this is the one fourth inch longer Flea beetle, which varies in color from black, bronze, bluish or brown to metallic gray.
 Some groups have lines in addition.